arcairns/methane-estimation/README.md

 Pre-processing data pipeline
 - This code allows you to download Sentinel-5P and Sentinel-2 data, crop, resample and apply data augmentation.
 - GHGSat data was made available through ESA's EarthNet project (https://earth.esa.int/eogateway/news/ghgsat-data-now-available-through-esa-s-earthnet-programme).
-This cannot be made available on request and would require a separate project proposal to gain access.
+The GHGSat data cannot be made available on request and would require a separate project proposal to gain access.
 - The folder structure is:
 - ------- location1
 - ------------observation1